yadhisresht/yadhisresht/README.md

 * **Seismic Hazard Assessment using Artificial Neural Networks and Geospatial Analysis** Full-length research manuscript under expansion with enhanced datasets, figures, and evaluation metrics.

-> *Publication links and preprints will be added as repositories and arXiv-style drafts.*

 ---